stackhpc/cloudkitty/doc/source/admin/architecture.rst

 Collector
 =========

-There are three collectors available in CloudKitty:
+There are four collectors available in CloudKitty:

 * The ``gnocchi`` collector retrieves data from `Gnocchi`_.
 It can be used in an OpenStack context or with a standalone Gnocchi deployment.

 * The ``monasca`` collector retrieves data from `Monasca`_.
+Keystone authentication is required for this collector.

+* The ``nova`` collector retrieves data from the `Nova`_.
+It only supports metrics available through the `os-simple-tenant-usage API`_, namely number of vCPUs and amount of memory and local disk for each instance.
 Keystone authentication is required for this collector.

 * The ``prometheus`` collector retrieves data from `Prometheus`_.